-Elementary school in Tokyo.
-From Earth, Water, Fire, Wind, Emptiness: Tokyo Landscape.
+The defense along the artificial islands in Tokyo Bay.
+From our book Earth, Water, Fire, Wind, Emptiness: Tokyo Landscape.
 Click on the image for a larger view.